AI Agent Hallucination Prevention: Cut Errors 68% with These 5 Techniques

 What NOT to Do

 • Don’t rely on a single technique.
-Stanford’s 96% reduction came from combining RAG, RLHF, and guardrails.
+The 96% reduction came from combining RAG, RLHF, and guardrails [5].
 One layer alone leaves gaps.

 • Don’t skip citation enforcement.
-The “cite everything” rule alone blocks 20–40% of hallucinations by making the model prove every claim.
+The “cite everything” rule alone blocks many hallucinations by making the model prove every claim.

 • Don’t skip prompt injection defenses.
-73% of audited agent systems were affected in 2025.
+Over 73% of production AI deployments were affected in 2025 [7].
 One injection bypasses all your guardrails.

 • Don’t treat hallucination as a solved problem.
 Two independent mathematical proofs show zero-hallucination is impossible.
 You manage it.
 You don’t eliminate it.